 Format and language: There are no restrictions about word processing software (Probably you want to use MS Word or some version of LaTeX if you use many formulas).
-A suggestive formatting for the text is: 12pt font size, 1.5 line spacing, either some paragraph spacing or indentation, justified alignment, and 1-inch margins.
-Avoid very long or very short paragraphs, aim for 8-12 lines.
+A suggestive formatting for the text is: 12pt font size, 1.5 line spacing, either some paragraph spacing or indentation, justified alignment, and 2.5 cm margins.

-You can write either in French or in English (Bachelor thesis) or in English (Master thesis).
 Consult some of the writing tips in the next section for improving your academic writing style.
 A boring text will attract less attention even if the results are groundbreaking.
 Generally, use a simple, neutral, academic tone.